The Parkers Van of the Year 2018 and 2019 - enough said

 VW Crafter mpg

-Disappointingly, with maximum claimed fuel economy of 38.2mpg, the Crafter is at the bottom of the table when comparing large van mpg on paper.
+Despite the bold claims above, with maximum claimed fuel economy of 38.2mpg, the Crafter is disappointingly at the bottom of the table when comparing large van mpg on paper.

 VW Crafter AdBlue range

-As with all large vans (except the Fiat Ducato), the Crafter needs AdBlue to meet Euro 6 emissions regulations, adding to running costs.
+As with all large vans, the Crafter needs AdBlue to meet Euro 6 emissions regulations, adding to running costs.
 Expect to get around 5,000 miles per tank of AdBlue, depending on how and where you drive.

 VW Crafter service intervals